mosip/documentation/docs/ctk-test-cases.md

 # CTK Test Cases

-Compliance Tool Kit (CTK) is an online portal that can be used by MOSIP partners to test the compliance of their product developed as per specifications (specs) published by MOSIP.
-CTK currently support compliance verification of SBI and SDK specifications.
+Compliance Tool Kit (CTK) is an online portal that can be used by MOSIP partners to test the compliance of their product developed as per the specifications (specs) published by MOSIP.
+CTK currently supports compliance verification of SBI and SDK specifications.

 ## What are the CTK test cases?

-To verify compliance of partner software with MOSIP specifications, MOSIP has created predefined test cases for the type of specification.
+To verify the compliance of the partner software with MOSIP specifications, MOSIP has created predefined test cases for the type of specification.

-* Each test case in CTK runs on a given method of the specs; For example, there will be a test case for the “device” method of SBI specs
+* Each test case in CTK runs on a given method of the specs.
+For example, there will be a test case for the `device` method of SBI specs.
-* Each test case in CTK defines the attributes required to create the request to be sent to the partner application
+* Each test case in CTK defines the attributes required to create the request to be sent to the partner application.
-* Each test case also defines the response expected from the partner application
+* Each test case also defines the response expected from the partner application.
-* Each test case also defines the validators to be run in the response received
+* Each test case also defines the validators to be run in the response received.
-* Each validator also performs a predefined check on the response
+* Each validator also performs a predefined check on the response.
-* If all validations are successful, then the test case is considered as passed, otherwise the test case fails
+* If all validations are successful, then the test case is considered as passed, otherwise the test case fails.

 Partners can use CTK to run these test cases to verify if their implementation adheres to the MOSIP’s specs or not.